Plan Your Story: Sequence of Events

 - Explain what is happening in each picture.

-- Ask students to put the pictures in order from first to last, explaining their reasoning.
+- Ask students to put the pictures in order from first to last, explaining their ideas and reasoning clearly.

 - Tell students that narratives are stories that have a beginning, middle, and end.
 This means that they have a clear sequence, or order, of events.

-- Tell students that you are going to write a narrative about a time in your life.
-Brainstorm what might happen at the beginning, middle, and end of your story.
+- Tell students that you are going to write a narrative about an event in your life.
+Brainstorm what might happen at the beginning, middle, and end of your story, and include details about your thoughts, actions, and feelings in those times.
 As you name events, write/draw them on index cards.

-- Have students turn and talk to a partner about a narrative they will write about.
-Have them share events that happen at the beginning, middle, and end of their stories.
+- Have students describe to a partner what they will write about for their narrative.
+Have them share events that happen at the beginning, middle, and end of their stories and include relevant details (i.e., people, place, events, things, and feelings) in their descriptions.

-- Call on students to share their narratives.
-Allow time for other students to ask questions about the stories.
+- Call on student volunteers to share their narratives with the whole class.
+Allow time for other students to ask questions about the stories to help the presenter share ideas clearly about the events that happened.